albertattard/java-boot-camp/01 - Primer.md

     CMD ["/bin/sh"]
     ```

-    The `alpine:3.11` does not depend on anything (`FROM scratch`) and creates a basic and small Linux OS.
+    The `alpine:3.11` does not depend on anything (as indicated by the [`FROM scratch` instruction]( https://docs.docker.com/develop/develop-images/baseimages/)) and is referred to as base image.

-    If we want to create a docker image from scratch we need to merge both docker images and the files they are referring to.
+    If we want to create a docker image from scratch, we need to merge both docker images, and the files they are referring to, into our docker file.
+Note that this is necessary in our case, and will simply extend an existing image.

     **Steps**: